File Properties

 <figure><img src="/files/X3HxNjuvXebSFDlEVSoo" alt=""><figcaption></figcaption></figure>

-**Checkbox** is a simple box that users can check or uncheck to indicate a true or false decision.
+**Checkbox** is a simple box that you can check or uncheck to indicate a true or false decision.

 <figure><img src="/files/Pb68tE1gz6pScNErcLcv" alt=""><figcaption></figcaption></figure>